 The TP-Link Tapo C320WS camera has many useful features.
-It is centered on a sensor with a resolution of 2560 x 1440, which can effectively capture vital information required to identify people, garments, and activities from a great distance.
-The front of the camera features five LEDs, two of which are infrared LEDs, another two LEDs for spotlighting, and the last LED display’s the camera’s status.
+It is centered on a 4 Megapixels resolution at 2560 x 1440, which can effectively capture vital information required to identify people, garments, and activities from a great distance.
+The front of the camera features five LEDs, two of which are infrared LEDs, another two LEDs for spotlighting, and the last LED displays the camera’s status.

 The TP-Link Tapo C320WS relies entirely on the sensor when there is enough light, but as night begins, it switches to its infrared mode and produces black and white images, but on motion detection, it switches automatically to colored view and colored recording.

 Additionally, this camera is equipped with artificial intelligence which enables it to detect and alert you to the presence of a human, thereby eliminating false alarms.
-The camera has an IP66 rating for dust and water resistance; this enables the camera to continue to function regardless of adverse weather conditions.
+The camera has an IP66 rating for dust and water resistance; this enables the camera to function optimally regardless of adverse weather conditions.

-On the other hand, the TP-Link Tapo C310 comes with a 3 Megapixels resolution (2304 x 1296).
+On the other hand, the TP-Link Tapo C310 comes with a 3 Megapixels resolution, at 2304 x 1296.
 It can produce high-definition video and clear images sufficient for surveillance requirements.
 It has infrared LEDs for night vision and can detect movements up to 98 feet (30 meters) away.
 It also comes with an integrated speaker and microphone, making it suitable for use as a component in a home entry system.
 The person on the other end of the camera can hear you if you choose to speak, and vice versa.
 In addition, a siren can be activated to scare away intruders.

-Both cameras are set up via the TP-Link Tapo app, and the set up and use of the app are quite simple.
+Both cameras are set up via the TP-Link Tapo app, and this process with the use of the app is quite simple.

 Installing the TP-Link Tapo C320WS and TP-Link Tapo C310 IP Cameras